Skip to main content

 Security Groups (CNI-Conditional)

 This is where Exoscale differs from OVHcloud and Infomaniak, which handle network security internally.
 You must define security groups explicitly, and the rules depend on your CNI choice.
-The kubelet rule (open to 0.0.0.0/0, covered above) is always required.
-The CNI-specific rules use user_security_group_id to scope traffic to nodes in the same security group:
+Both the kubelet rule and the CNI-specific rules use user_security_group_id to scope traffic to nodes in the same security group — only the NodePort range (30000-32767) is opened to 0.0.0.0/0:

 # Cilium-specific (conditional)